csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

 <div class="column">
 - Achieving performance has been based on various strategies throughout the years
-    - Frequency, vectorization, multinode, multicore ...
+    - Frequency, vectorization, multi-node, multi-core ...
     - Now performance is mostly limited by power consumption
 - Accelerators provide compute resources based on a very high level of parallelism to reach high performance at low relative power consumption